PrintN/printn.github.io/content/blog/good_boy-crackmes/index.md

 So let's try typing it in reverse order so the password should be 'h4x0r'
 ![Screenshot 6](./6.webp)

 It works and we got the message Good Boy!
-I hope you learned something new, don't forget to check me out on [Youtube](https://youtube.com/@PrintN42) and [𝕏](https://x.com/PrintN42).